Skip to content

 Screenshot

-AutoFill Caller ID in iOS
+AutoFill Context in iOS

 Some apps do not identify themselves to AutoFill.
 In this case, KeePassium receives no context information and cannot find relevant entries.
 The only solution is to ask the developers of that app to enable Password AutoFill in their app; this will make it compatible with all password managers.

-Add Caller ID to the relevant entries
+Add context info to the relevant entries

 • Open your database in main KeePassium app